Kidswatter/Kidsybot/Commands-list.md

-# RhinoBot's commands
+# MusicBot's commands

 ### `!summon`
 Summon the music bot into your current voice channel.
 The bot should auto-summon itself into the owner's current voice channel when joining if the owner is in a voice channel.

-**Note**: RhinoBot cannot move voice channels by itself yet.
-You will have to either drag RhinoBot to a different voice channel in Discord, or restart RhinoBot and summon it to a different channel.
+**Note**: MusicBot cannot move voice channels by itself yet.
+You will have to either drag MusicBot to a different voice channel in Discord, or restart MusicBot and summon it to a different channel.

 ##### Permissions: Owner only
 ##### Typical output: None
-##### Arguments: None

 ---